masci/dev/site/content/writing/turbo_charge_your_template_prompts_with_banks.md

 ```

 ## Conclusions

-While I don't want Banks to be an alternative to something as powerful as Langchain, it was fun to see if and how this tiny library could keep up with a full-fledged LLM framework.
-If you can take away one concept from this article, I hope this is my design choice of moving complexity out of Python and into the template itself for two very practical reasons:
+While I don't want Banks to be an alternative to something as powerful as Langchain, it was fun to see if and how this
+tiny library could keep up with a full-fledged LLM framework.
+If you can take away one concept from this article, I
+hope this is my design choice of moving complexity out of Python and into the template itself, mostly for practical
+reasons:

-1. I want to share my prompt templates with others, and having to send around Colabs or Python snippets is annoying.
+1. I want to be able to share my prompt templates with others, and having to send around Colabs or Python snippets is
+   often suboptimal.
-2. I want the process to be explicit, I want to know why a certain prompt was rendered in a certain way, I want comments in my template so I can explain to my colleagues why I did this or that.
+2. I want the process to be explicit; I want to know why a certain prompt was rendered in a certain way; I want comments
+   in my template so I can explain to my colleagues why I added this or that piece of text.
-3. I don't want my prompts to adhere to any convention, I want to put the context at the end and the examples at the top when I'm testing a LLM.
+3. I don't want my prompts to adhere to any convention: I want to be able to put the context at the end and the examples
+   at the top if I feel so (and believe me, this is super useful when you test a new LLM).

 ## Try out Banks!

 Banks is basically Jinja2 on steroids, and it can do much more than what you see in this article.
+For example, do you
-Do you know it can generate examples while rendering a template?
-[Go check it out](https://github.com/masci/banks) and please star the repo!
+know it can generate examples while rendering a template?
+[Go check it out](https://github.com/masci/banks) and please
+star the repo!